Milco: Learned Sparse Retrieval Across Languages via a Multilingual Connector: Results and Discussion

-\paragraph{RQ3: Does the proposed LexEcho head improve robustness?} Unlike dense or multi-vector methods, the transparency of MILCO’s sparse, lexicalized representations make errors traceable.
+Unlike dense or multi-vector methods, the transparency of MILCO’s sparse, lexicalized representations make errors traceable.
 When analyzing the English view, we found that representations often miss uncommon entities like \textit{Momo} in Figure \ref{fig:demo_lexecho}, leading to reduced retrieval accuracy.
 In the figure, Doc2 (score = 9.64) is ranked below Doc1 (score = 9.89), despite being more relevant.

 The LexEcho head addresses this with a dual-view representation composed of an English view and a source view.
 When an important entity is missing from the English view, \textsc{MILCO} can fall back to the source view for source-token matching.
 In Figure \ref{fig:demo_lexecho}, LexEcho seems to recognize the model's missing knowledge of \textit{Momo} in English and assigns a high weight to { \begin{CJK*}{UTF8}{gbsn}\textit{陌}\end{CJK*}} in the Chinese view.
 In contrast, for \textit{Apple}, the model relies primarily on English representations (assigning them the highest weights in Doc1 and Doc3) while assigning { \begin{CJK*}{UTF8}{gbsn}苹果\end{CJK*}} (\textit{Apple}) a low weight in the Chinese view.